Pierre Puvis de Chavannes: Work

 Puvis de Chavannes's work is seen as symbolist in nature, even though he studied with some of the romanticists, and he is credited with influencing an entire generation of painters and sculptors, particularly the works of the Modernists.
 One of his protégés was Georges de Feure.

 Mural work

 Puvis de Chavannes is best known for his mural painting, and came to be known as 'the painter for France.'
 His first commission was for his brother's chateau, Le Brouchy, a medieval-style structure near Cuiseaux in Saône-et-Loire.
 The principal decorations take the four seasons as their theme.
 His first public commissions came early in the 1860s, with work at the Musée de Picardie at Amiens.
 The first four works were Concordia (1861), Bellum (1861), Le Travail (Work; 1863) and Le Repos (Rest; 1863).
+Between 1883 and 1886 he painted a mural for the Museum of Fine Arts in Lyon.

 The regions

 Over the course of his career, Puvis received a substantial number of commissions for works to be carried out in public and private institutions throughout France.
 His early work at the Musée de Picardie had helped him to develop his classicizing style, and the decorative aesthetic of his mural works.

 Among his public works are the later cycles completed at Amiens (Ave Picardia Nutrix, 1865), at Marseille, at Lyon and at Poitiers.
 Of particular importance is the cycle at the Palais de Beaux Arts in Lyon, which includes three significant works, filling the wall space in the main staircase.
 From left to right, the works are Antique Vision (1884), The Wood Dear to the Arts and the Muses (1884), and Christian Inspiration (1884).